-Diabetes mellitus type 2 (also known as Type 2 diabetes or adult-onset diabetes) falls in to the non-insulin dependent category.
-This accounts for approximately 90 percent of all diabetes and obesity is thought to be the primary cause in those individuals who are predisposed to the disease.
+Diabetes mellitus type 2 (also known as Type 2 diabetes or adult-onset diabetes) falls in to the non-insulin dependent category and accounts for approximately 90 to 95 percent of all diabetes.
+People that are not physically active, overweight, or obese are more likely to develop Type 2 diabetes.

 All the forms of diabetes share certain symptoms such as excessive thirst and frequent urination.
 Insulin dependence diabetes generally results in an unhealthy loss of weight.
 While weight loss is encouraged with non-insulin dependent diabetes, excessive weight is its primary cause.

 Most massage techniques can be used on someone with diabetes as long as their condition is stable and they have healthy, intact skin.
 Because of the possibility of neuropathy, it is generally advised to stay away from any deep tissue massage, as the person may be experiencing pain or have a lack of sensation – and would not be able to provide adequate feedback with regard to pressure.